ozmos/100-days-of-code/r1-log.md

 ### R1D16
 This morning I did an easy algorithm on codewars and started a more difficult one.
 In the afternoon I finished the React/Redux tutorial on FreeCodeCamp.

+### R1D17
+Today I did the advanced pig latin algorithm on codewars.
+I've done an algorithm like this one for freeCodeCamp a while ago but I did it quite differently if I remember.
+I need to brush up on my vim skills again.